When can I register for the upcoming season?

 There are three good reasons why you should register as soon as possible: 1. you could win a free registration; 2. you can save yourself some money; and 3. it makes it WAAAYY easier on the Club, and the various Leagues in which our teams play, if we know sooner rather than later that you’re going to play for us this year.

-- FREE REGISTRATION: Every year, our Early Bird Draw provides one lucky family with a free player registration – all you have to do is register before our Annual General Meeting, which this year takes place on Tuesday, April 4th, at 6:00pm at the Eagles Hall in Ladysmith.
+- FREE REGISTRATION: Every year, our Early Bird Draw provides one lucky family with a free player registration – all you have to do is register before our Annual General Meeting, which takes place in early April every year, at the Eagles Hall in Ladysmith.

 - HELP YOUR CLUB: Early registration makes it easier for our Club Registrar to form balanced teams at our younger ages, and it makes it easier to figure out the age divisions and game schedules for our older teams.
 The season generally kicks off in mid-September, and we want to ensure we’ve got everything ready to go for our players.
 Late registration hurts everyone.
 So don’t delay – register today!